aryah-rao/confusion-state-detection-data-acquisition/svo_export/README.md

 This folder contains two main scripts:

-1. `svo_export.py`: This script reads SVO files, calculates the real frame rate to compensate for frame drops, merges multiple SVO files into a single AVI file, and creates a `metadata.json` file with the average frame rate and empty lists for seconds and frames.
+1. `svo_export.py`: This script reads SVO files, calculates the real frame rate to compensate for frame drops, merges multiple SVO and WAV files into a single AVI file, and creates a `metadata.json` file with the average frame rate and empty lists for seconds and frames.
 It can also convert a SVO in the following png image sequences: LEFT+RIGHT, LEFT+DEPTH_VIEW, and LEFT+DEPTH_16Bit.
 2. `update_metadata.py`: This script processes the `metadata.json` file to ensure the lengths of the seconds and frames lists are equal.
 If not, it converts the timestamps to frame numbers using the average frame rate.

 ## Getting Started